SSN-AUKUS: United Kingdom

+In June 2025, the UK Ministry of Defence announced that the UK would build up to 12 SSN-AUKUS submarines.
+It is claimed the programme would support 30,000 jobs into the 2030s, as well as 30,000 apprenticeships and 14,000 graduate roles across the next 10 years.
+According to official plans, the expanded facilities at Barrow and Raynesway are estimated to result in the build of a new submarine every 18 months.
+Some analyses suggested this objective was too optimistic and unlikely to be realised without a significant expansion of submarine-building capacity.
+In September 2026 the Government indicated that construction on the first vessel would begin in 2027, though a firm commitment to the construction of 12 boats was absent from the announcement.
+Service entry for the first boat was anticipated in the latter 2030s.

+Australia

+Australia will operate two submarine classes, and if the build schedule for the SSN-AUKUS falls behind, has the option of purchasing up to two additional Virginia-class boats from the United States.

 The Royal Australian Navy will acquire five SSN-AUKUS class boats that will be built at the Osborne Naval Shipyard in South Australia.
 A new submarine construction yard will be constructed at Osborne to be known as the Submarine Construction Yard.
-The Royal Australian Navy boats will be built by a joint venture between ASC, who constructed and maintain the Collins class, and BAE Systems.
+The Royal Australian Navy boats will be built by a joint venture between ASC, who constructed and maintain the Collins-class, and BAE Systems.
 The building of the first boat is to begin by the end of the 2030s with the boat delivered in the early 2040s.
 A boat will be built every three years.

-Australia will operate two submarine classes, and if the build schedule for the SSN-AUKUS falls behind, has the option of purchasing up to two additional Virginia class boats from the United States.
-As a non-nuclear weapon state under the IAEA, Australia will not produce nuclear fuel for its SSNs.
-The UK and US intend to provide Australia with nuclear material in complete, welded nuclear power units.
+Australia is to invest A$4.6 billion (£2.4 billion) to allow the expansion of Rolls Royce's Derby site, and alongside funding from the UK Ministry of Defence, the site will double in size creating a further 1170 jobs needed to support the delivery of the Australian boats.

 In March 2023, Vice Admiral Jonathan Mead, head of the Australian Nuclear Powered Submarine Task Force, said the SSN-AUKUS design was "about 70 per cent mature".

-The SSN-AUKUS class "will incorporate US technology such as propulsion plant systems and components, a common vertical launch system and weapons", and "will have a high degree of commonality" with the Virginia class, including "sharing elements of the propulsion plant, combat system and weapons", enhancing interoperability and Australia's transition to SSN-AUKUS.

-In March 2023, Australian Minister for Defence Industry Pat Conroy said the submarines would have a vertical launch system capable of launching cruise missiles with the Tomahawk missile "the logical platform" and would also have the "ability to fire hypersonic missiles".
-In November 2023, Conroy said the submarines would use an "evolved" version of the AN/BYG1 Combat Management System in use with the Virginia-class and Collins-class and will be armed with Mk-48 torpedoes.